xiyuLiang09/DOTA2023-Lab/Lab4/Lab 4, part 3: Services, issues.md

   >
   > ![](https://github.com/kkzka-hoh/DOTA2023-Lab/blob/main/Lab4-3-1.jpg)

-* Yes, it is a recent version of the web server :sunglasses:
+* No, it isn't a recent version of the web server.

+  >Open the terminal and input `apachectl -v`
+  >We can see that the current version of the web server on this machine is:``
+  >However, Apache 3 has been released.

 * These are the top Web servers technologies based on market share in 2023.
   * **Nginx** 39.8%
   * **Apache HTTP Server** 35.2%